JDMcE/jdmce.github.io/_posts/2021-06-22-Le-Tour-De-Hack-21-Writeup.md

 Again we are given a nc session to connect to.
 We are given a long list of numbers and told to decode the message to get the flag.

-I noticed that typing in a character at the prompt return 5 numbers, repeating the character changes the numbers, however the numbers always add up to the ascii value of the character
+I noticed that typing in a character at the prompt returns 5 numbers, repeating the character changes the numbers, however the numbers always add up to the ascii value of the character

 ```
 : a